-The practice carried out infection prevention and control audits annually.
-We highlighted this should be done bi-annually.
-The latest audit showed the practice was meeting the required standards but some actions had been highlighted and they had not been addressed.
+The practice carried out infection prevention and control audits twice a year.
+The latest audit showed the practice was meeting the required standards.

 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
-We found some of the recommendations had not been actioned.
-We were assured this would be reviewed immediately.